Office of the Treasurer

 and Room Rental Tax

-A. Under the Bucks County Tourist Promotion Law 73 P.S.
-401, every business holding itself as a “Hotel” “Motel” “Bed and Breakfast”, “Extended Stay”, “Cottage” or “Guest House” must apply a 3% tax to each and every rental of a room with a bed.
+A: Under the Bucks County Tourist Promotion Law 73 P.S.
+401, every business holding itself as “Hotel”, “Motel”, “Bed and Breakfast”, “Extended Stay”, “Cottage”, or “Guest House” must apply a 5% tax to each rental of a room with a bed.

-A. These monies are collected on behalf of the Bucks County Convention and Visitor's Bureau (www.bccvb.org.).
-The monies are used to provide the Bureau with funding to market and promote Bucks County in a highly competitive tourism market.
+A: These monies are collected on behalf of the Bucks County Conference and Visitors Bureau (www.visitbuckscounty.com).
+The monies are to provide the Bureau with funding to market and promote Bucks County in a highly competitive tourism market.

-A. Anyone who intends to rent a room with a bed to anyone for less than 30 consecutive nights.
+A: Anyone who intends to rent a room with a bed.

-A. Contact the Bucks County Treasurer’s Office via mail, e-mail (firstname.lastname@example.org) or telephone (215) 348-6249.
+A: Contact the Bucks County Treasurer’s Office via mail, email (email@example.com) or telephone at (215) 348-6248.
 A welcome packet will be sent containing an application, the applicable forms and the procedures for collecting the tax.
-Once the Treasurer’s Office receives the completed application, a County of Bucks Lodging Room Rental Tax Certificate of Authorization is generated authorizing the establishment to collect the tax.
+Once the Treasurer’s Office receives the completed application, a County Lodging Room Rental Tax Certificate of Authorization is generated authorizing the establishment to collect the tax.

-A. The Hotel Room Rental Tax rate in Bucks County is 3% of the gross room rental charge, less any portion of the room charge for meals.
+A: The Hotel Room Rental Tax rate in Bucks County is 5% of the gross room rental charge.

-A. Tax reporting forms can be obtained from our website (click here).
-These forms may also be photo-copied.
+A: Tax reporting forms can be obtained from our website (click here).
+The forms may also be photo-copied.

-A. Establishments with greater than 100 rooms are required to report on a monthly basis.
-Establishments with less than 100 rooms report on a quarterly basis.
+A: Establishments with greater than 100 rooms are required to report on a monthly basis.
+Establishments with less than 100 rooms are required to report on a quarterly basis.

-Q. How do I avoid a late payment penalty?
+Q: How do I avoid a late penalty payment?

 Office of the Treasurer